genehack/terraform-genehack-blog/README.md

   _punishes_ you for this as you can read in
   [this article](https://support.google.com/webmasters/answer/66359?hl=en).
   We need to protect access to the source bucket.
-There are 2 options to prevent this: using an Origin Access User between CloudFront distribution and the source S3 bucket, or using custom headers between the distribution and the bucket.
-The use of an Origin Access User prescribes accessing the source bucket in REST mode which results in bucket redirects not being followed.
-As a result, this module will use the custom header option.
+There are 2 options to do this: using an Origin Access User between the CloudFront distribution and the source S3 bucket, or using custom headers between the distribution and the bucket.
+The use of an Origin Access User prevents accessing the source bucket in REST mode, which results in bucket redirects not being followed.
+Consequently, this module uses the custom header option.
 * `deployer`: the name of an existing IAM user that will be used to push contents to the S3 bucket.
 This user will get a role policy attached to it, configured to have read/write access to the bucket